Skip to main content

 Last Updated

 Whatever your age and destination, properly preparing before you travel and staying in good health will help you have a great trip.
-This page provides mature travellers with information to prepare for a hassle-free and safe journey.

 The better prepared you are, the safer and more enjoyable your travel will be.